Hong Kong watchdog absolves police over protest crackdown, dimming prospects of accountability

 A Washington Post investigation last year found that Hong Kong police repeatedly broke their own guidelines during the crackdown and faced no consequences.

 Human rights groups have documented extensive abuse of arrested protesters by police.
 In another instance, an Indonesian journalist lost sight in one eye after police fired a projectile at her.
-The officer responsible has not been identified by the force nor publicly held to account.
+The officer responsible has not been identified by the force nor publicly held accountable.

-Police say that 22 officers have been reprimanded in connection with their actions in responding to the protests.
+Police said that 22 officers have been reprimanded in connection with their actions in responding to the protests.

 Friday’s report came at a sensitive time in Hong Kong.
 With health concerns over the covid-19 pandemic fading, protests are stirring ahead of the June 4 anniversary of the 1989 Tiananmen Square massacre in Beijing and the anniversaries of key dates in last year’s upheaval.